Blog

 Ask yourself: Are your tools working for the "long-tail" of your advertisers, or are they only usable by agencies with massive budgets?
 A rising investment rate suggests a healthy, democratic ecosystem where brands and sellers of all sizes see a clear path to growth.

-How investment rate powers a healthy tacos
+How investment rate powers a healthy TACOS

 Why is investment rate the "north star"?
 Because it is the primary lever for maintaining a healthy TACOS (Total Advertising Cost of Sale).